• Skip to primary navigation

 A great soup deserves great sides.
 This one pairs well with simple, flavorful additions that complement its richness.

-• Grilled Cheese Sandwich – A crispy, buttery sandwich filled with melted cheese is the ultimate companion to this creamy soup.
+• Grilled Cheese Sandwich - A crispy, buttery sandwich filled with melted cheese is the ultimate companion to this creamy soup, especially on sourdough with sharp cheddar.

 • Toasted Garlic Bread - Adds crunch and soaks up the soup beautifully.